openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 **For second and following transmitters see [Extend transmitter life](../Configuration/xdrip#extend-transmitter-life) below.**

-* For G6 transmitters manufactured after fall/end of 2018 please make sure to use one of the [latest nightly build xDrip+ versions](https://github.com/NightscoutFoundation/xDrip/releases).
-Those transmitters have a new firmware and latest stable version of xDrip+ (2019/01/10) cannot deal with it.
+For G6 transmitters manufactured after fall/end of 2018 please make sure to use at least the [master dated 2019/05/18](https://jamorham.github.io/#xdrip-plus).

+If your Dexcom G6 transmitter's serial no. is starting with 8G... try [nightly build 2019/07/28 or later](https://github.com/NightscoutFoundation/xDrip/releases).

 * Turn original Dexcom receiver off (if used).
 * Long press the red xDrip+ blood drop icon on the main screen to enable the `Source Wizard Button`.
 * Use the Source Wizard Button which ensures default settings including OB1 & Native Mode